Leaderboard

 2 points

-I agree with @untjim1995 analysis on our chances in OOC games next year.
+39. I agree with @untjim1995 analysis on our chances in OOC games next year.
 I will add the SL does appear to actually TRY to win every game, unlike some of our coaches in the past.
 IF we were to beat the Pig People at their house, it would be a game we'd talk about for years to come.
-And if it happened, it would likely guarantee SL would have P5 job offers at the end of next year.2 points
+And if it happened, it would likely guarantee SL would have P5 job offers at the end of next year.

-Plane crash was in 1970 on the way to play Utah State.
+41. Plane crash was in 1970 on the way to play Utah State.
 They didn't drop football till 1986 when the Missouri Valley Conference dropped football.
 I was just looking it up and at the time the MVC dropped football in 1985 they had a mix of two 1A programs - Wichita State and Tulsa and five 1AA programs.
 The only one of the seven programs that played football in CUSA was Tulsa.
 Tulsa wasn't a charter member.
 So, the chances that NT staying in the MoValley and thus becoming a part of the founding of CUSA weren't very good.
 Louisville went Independent in 75.
 Cincy in 69.
 Memphis in 73.
 Those three joined independents Southern Miss and Tulane to form CUSA football in 95 with Houston planning to join but playing out the last year of SWC football in 95.
 While it didn't work out for NT, going indy in the late 60 /early 70s seems to have been the route for most of the football playing founders of CUSA.
-The others all stayed football independents and managed to avoid the 1AA drop down by various means.2 points
+The others all stayed football independents and managed to avoid the 1AA drop down by various means.

 1 point